SkyflowFoundry/connections_config/README.md

 ### 1. Setup the vault via [vault_setup.py](/vault_setup.py)
 (TODO)

+You can create vault service credentials using the [Skyflow API](https://docs.skyflow.com/management/#ServiceAccountService_CreateAPIKey) or through the UI.

 ### 2. Setup Connections via [skyflow_connections_setup.py](/skyflow_connections_setup.py)

 `skyflow_connections_setup.py` is a Python script and configuration used to establish a connection to PipeDream (RequestBin), which serves as an echo server.
 It utilizes the pre-created Quick Start vault and the `credit_cards` table.